Best Value Faucets

 Bath faucets are arranged in collections of like-styled products that may include faucets, tub fillers, showers, and accessories for a well-coordinated look.

 Its suppliers are some of the best of the Chinese faucet manufacturers, all of which are companies.
-The components used in its faucets are also some of the best including valve cartridges from Flühs Drehtechnik, GmbH and Kerox Kft, two European manufacturers of some of the world's best valve cartridges.
+The components used in its faucets are also some of the best, including valve cartridges from Flühs Drehtechnik, GmbH, and Kerox Kft., two European manufacturers of some of the world's best valve cartridges.

 Its aerators are made by Neoperl,® also considered some of the world's best.

-Faucets are available in seven standard finishes and nineteen special color finishes.
-Isenberg does not own a finishing facility and does not finish its faucets.
-It buys them already finished in several standard finishes that vary by manufacturer.
-If a special color finish is ordered, it is applied in a local facility.
+Flusso buys its faucet already finished in standard finishes that vary by manufacturer.
+If a special color finish is ordered, it is applied in Flusso's in-house facility.

 The company backs its faucets with a lifetime warranty that meets the minimum requirements of the standard North American faucet warranty, providing lifetime protection to the original buyer against manufacturing and material defects.

 It is, however, a flawed warranty.
-It was probably not written by a lawyer and the lack of expertise shows.
+It was probably not written by a lawyer, and the lack of expertise shows.

 It does not meet the requirements of the federal Magnuson-Moss Warranty Act that dictates the content and form of consumer warranties.

-Isenberg's customer service is responsive and effective.
+Flusso's customer service is responsive and effective.
 A telephone call is answered almost immediately by an actual person rather than a robot, one of the most annoying features of our digital age.
 Problems get resolved quickly and courteously without much fuss.

 Our bottom line on Isenberg faucets is that they are a good choice for those looking for an upscale faucet without the upscale price.

-Read our in-depth review of Isenberg Faucets.
+Read our in-depth report on Flusso Faucets.

 Best Value